-Taştan and Güçel (2014) defined intrapreneurial behaviour whereby they stated that intrapreneurial behaviour is a kind of entrepreneurial activity of employees within an organisation, for instance, incorporating best practices and innovation at work, culture, or system of the organization.
-Cadar & Badulescu (2015) defined that intrapreneurial behaviour may denote behaviour, such as risk-taking, proactiveness, and innovativeness, which may even incur remuneration in return for having such attributes.
-Some may assume both intrapreneurship and corporate entrepreneurship are interchangeable terms.
-However, Bosma, Stam, and Wennekers (2012) pointed out a slight intrapreneurship difference between and corporate entrepreneurship.
-Intrapreneurship refers to a bottom-up approach concentrating more on the initiatives of an individual employee or member of an organization, whereas corporate entrepreneurship involves a top-down approach with more focus on initiatives from a managerial viewpoint.
-They have also highlighted a few examples of intrapreneurial behaviour or actions of employees, ranging from out-of-the-box thinking, opportunity grabbing, and novel idea generation to a risk-taking attitude for bringing a better solution.
+Taştan and Güçel (2014) provided a definition of intrapreneurial behaviour whereby they stated that intrapreneurial behaviour is a kind of entrepreneurial activity of employees within an organisation, for instance, incorporating best practices and innovation at work, culture, or system of the organisation.
+Cadar & Badulescu (2015) defined that intrapreneurial behaviour may denote behaviours such as risk-taking, proactiveness, and innovativeness which may even incur remuneration in return for having such attributes.
+Some may assume both intrapreneurship and corporate entrepreneurship as interchangeable terms.
+However, Bosma, Stam, and Wennekers (2012) pointed out a slight difference between intrapreneurship and corporate entrepreneurship.
+Intrapreneurship refers to a bottom-up approach concentrating more on initiatives of an individual employee or member of an organisation, whereas corporate entrepreneurship involves a top-down approach with more focus on initiatives from a managerial viewpoint.
+They have also highlighted a few examples of intrapreneurial behaviour or actions of employees, ranging from out-of-the-box thinking, opportunity grabbing, novel idea generation to a risk-taking attitude for bringing a better solution.